rMalakaib/United-Interchain/README.md

 # United-Interchain

 I hope others build or tear down the work presented here.
-It is my objective to learn and pose questions that will incite thought.
+It is my objective to learn, and pose questions that will incite thought.
 Change and make this something entirely new -- it's up to you.

 Malakai